CCExtractor/website/content/public/codein/google_code-in_2016_task_list.md

  **Slack**

 Slack is a great communication tool.
 Most CCExtractor developers hang out in a slack team.
-You're welcome to request an invitation here:
+You're welcome to request an invitation [here](/public//general/support/)

-{slackinvite}